 Cook Children's leads a multitude of efforts dedicated to improving the health and well-being of children.
 We also participate in many others that are led by community partners who share our vision.

 Cook Children's provides more than $100,000,000 annually in total community benefits.
 Beyond the uncompensated care we provide, we also address key health issues in our area.
 Key among those, are ensuring that all children have access to affordable health care and the opportunity to live in safe and healthy neighborhoods.
 This is why we've created outreach programs like The Center for Children's Health, our Neighborhood Clinics, and Cook Children's Health Plan.

-The Center for Children's Health led by Cook Children's, is home to our Community-wide Children's Health Assessment & Planning Survey (CCHAPS), the Center for Prevention of Child Maltreatment and our community outreach and research efforts.
+The Center for Children's Health led by Cook Children's, is home to our Community-wide Children's Health Assessment & Planning Survey (CCHAPS), the Center for Prevention of Child Abuse and Neglect and our community outreach and research efforts.
 It's the centers goal to create aligned collaborations that will allow us to make our North Texas region one of the healthiest places to raise a child.

 Through CCHAPS, we have identified the top health issues affecting the children in the Cook Children's six county service area of Denton, Hood, Johnson, Parker, Tarrant and Wise.
 They are access to care, asthma, child abuse, dental health, mental health, obesity and safety.
 We have several Cook Children's led programs, partnerships and coalitions that are focused on these issues.
 Additionally, we have partnered with more than 240 organizations to improve the safety and health of at-risk children in our six-county region through education, disease and injury prevention and advocacy.